moleculerjs/site/source/docs/metrics.md

 ### Request finished event
 The broker emit an `metrics.trace.span.finish` when a call/request finished.
-The payload contains the following values:
+The payload looks like the following:
 ```js
 {
 	// Context ID